 - A retired person is aged over 60 years and no longer in full-time employment.

 - Reduced fees are offered to members based in low- and middle-income countries.
-Eligibility is determined by the country where a member studies or works (i.e. the institution where the member earns most of her/his income).
-It is not based on nationality or place of residence.
+Eligibility is determined by the country where a member studies or works (the country in which the institution where the member earns most of her/his income is located).
 List of low-, lower-middle, and upper-middle income countries (based on World Bank data).

 Important: Membership fees represent the Society’s one and only source of income.
 We kindly ask all members who can afford it to pay the standard fee.